Last updated on September 12th, 2025 at 11:38 am

 “Fish trim toast” with sesame seeds, yesterday’s bread, and crispy seaweed.
 Served with an apple hoisin”

-This was absolutely divine – just a few bites, though!
-I could’ve easily had a second (or two!), but we had to save room for the rest…
+This was absolutely divine!
+Just a few bites, and I was already hooked!
+I could have easily gone back for seconds (or even thirds), but we had to save room for the rest of the menu…

 Native at Browns Doyouspeaklondon Lifestyle London Blog